ZAZ Zaporozhets: ZAZ-968

+In autumn 1973, the ZAZ-968 underwent a facelift, which replaced its faux grille with a narrow chrome molding, also the air intake "ears" were slightly shortened and the filler neck was relocated underneath the rear hood.
 Toward the end of 1974, the up-market ZAZ-968A debuted, continuing in production until 1979.
-Among its improvements was a padded dash, energy-absorbing (collapsing) steering column, and seats from the VAZ-2101.
-The export ZAZ-968E (destined mostly for the Eastern Bloc) had headlights modified to meet international standards, a safety glass windscreen, and an anti-theft steering lock.
+Among its improvements were double-circuit brakes, a new plastic dashboard, energy-absorbing (collapsing) steering column, and seats from the VAZ-2101, it was visually identical to the updated 968.
+The export ZAZ-968E (mostly for the Eastern Bloc) had headlights modified to meet international standards, a safety glass windscreen, and an anti-theft steering lock.